Camilo Cascolan: Philippine Constabulary

-Police career
+Philippine National Police

 Cascolan began his law enforcement career in May 1992 when he joined the newly formed Philippine National Police as station chief of Barotac Nuevo, still in Iloilo province.
 His next police assignments in the province were as commanding officer of the 1st Iloilo Provincial Mobile Group in Tigbauan in August 1994, group director of the 3rd mobile group in Sara in August 1997, chief of police in Ajuy in March 1998, and chief of police in Balasan in April 1998.

 Cascolan was based in Metro Manila from 1999 to 2007.
 He served as chief of the criminal investigation, research and special studies divisions of the Philippine Center on Transnational Crime in Camp Crame until 2001 and as member of the Criminal Investigation and Detection Group until 2003.
 He then held various positions within the Aviation Security Group before transferring to Cebu City as chief of the Central Visayas (Region VII) ASG command in 2007.
 He returned to Manila the following year to assume command of the Taguig City Police Station until 2010.
 He then moved back to Camp Crame as case monitoring chief before being posted back to the field in Mindanao and Western Visayas.

 Cascolan served as finance chief of the Davao Region Police Office based in Davao City from 2011 to 2012.
 He was then designated as provincial director of the former Compostela Valley province for two years.
 As provincial police chief, he implemented a strategic operational plan that significantly reduced the crime volume and improved crime clearance and solution through inter-agency coordination.
 Three of the top New People's Army fugitives in the province were arrested in 2012 under his watch.
 In April 2014, he returned to Davao City as regional chief of the directorial staff.
 His last assignment in Mindanao was as Regional Deputy Chief for Operations of the former Autonomous Region in Muslim Mindanao (ARMM) Police Office based in Cotabato City from May to December 2015.
 Cascolan also served briefly as regional deputy for administration of the Western Visayas Region Police Office back in Iloilo province from December 2015 to May 2016 where he received his first star rank.